Hear ye, hear ye – by royal decree, prospective practitioners of insurance, civil and commercial law should look to this

 - Method of application chambers’ application form, downloadable from chambers’ website

 - Pupillages (pa) Up to three 12-month pupillages per year

 - Income £65,000, comprising £55,000 award plus £10,000 guaranteed earnings

 - Tenancies offered in last three years 6

-Junior tenants also undertake a range of work with an emphasis on developing advocacy skills; in addition to working on their own paperwork and accepting junior briefs, junior tenants in their first years of practice are generally in court several times per week.
-Tenants have the opportunity to specialise as their practices develop, by which time chambers considers that their blend of early advocacy and advisory experience gives them the edge over their contemporaries at many ‘pure commercial’, and indeed ‘pure’ common law/personal injury sets.
-It also keeps work varied and allows members to make a more informed decision to specialise in a given field or fields.
+Junior tenants undertake a range of work with an emphasis on developing advocacy skills.
+In addition to working on their own paperwork and accepting junior briefs, junior tenants in their first years of practice are generally in court several times a week.
+They have the opportunity to specialise as their practices develop.
+This blend of early advocacy and advisory experience gives them the edge over their contemporaries at many ‘pure commercial’ and ‘pure’ common law/personal injury sets.
+It also keeps work varied and allows members to make a more informed decision about specialisation.